furtherun/Introductory-Combinatorics-5ed/c7递推关系和生成函数ex.md

 ## EX22

->Determine the exponential generating function for the sequence of factorials: $0!, 1!, 2!, 3!, ... , n!, . ..$.
+> Determine the exponential generating function for the sequence of factorials:
+> $0!, 1!, 2!, 3!, ... , n!, \cdots$.

 $$
 \begin{aligned}